mongodb/docs-cluster-to-cluster-sync/source/includes/mongosync-and-azure.rst

-Starting in ``mongosync`` 1.9.0, you can use ``mongosync`` to connect MongoDB clusters in Microsoft Azure.
+Starting in ``mongosync`` 1.9.0, you can use ``mongosync`` to connect MongoDB clusters deployed to Microsoft Azure.